Drive-P2D: A Progressive Perception-to-Decision Benchmark for VLMs in Autonomous Driving: Experiments

 \subsection{Perception–Decision Correlation Analysis}

 To investigate the internal consistency of model behavior across levels, we computed Pearson correlation coefficients between Object (O), Scene (S), and Decision (D) dimensions under both all and high-risk scenarios.
-Figure~\ref{fig:3} illustrates the correlation matrices for Qwen-7B and -72B models.
-Extended correlation matrices covering all prompt settings and scenario types are provided in Appendix~\ref{app:corr-qwen-total} (Figure~\ref{fig:app-corr-qwen-total}).
+Figure~\ref{fig:3} shows correlation matrices for Qwen-7B and -72B.
+Extended correlation matrices covering all prompt settings and scenario types are provided in Appendix~\ref{app:corr-qwen-total}.

-Correlations across tasks are generally weak (mostly $-0.2$ to $0.2$), with only decision-related tasks (Decision-1/2) exhibiting mild positive associations with Object recognition, suggesting limited reliance on object-level cues rather than scene-level understanding.
-Compared to 7B, 72B exhibits slightly stronger correlations under normal conditions.
-In high-risk settings, 7B shows stronger negative correlations (e.g., Scene–Decision down to $r=-0.23$), indicating that performance degradation in one task corresponds to worse decision-making.
-In contrast, 72B maintains more balanced correlations with fewer negatives.

-Overall, these results suggest that current VLMs struggle to translate perceptual information into decisions.
-While scaling improves stability and reduces negative interactions between tasks, it does not substantially strengthen cross-task coupling, implying that tighter integration of perception and decision may require changes beyond model scale.
+Correlations across tasks are generally weak (mostly $-0.2$ to $0.2$), with only Decision-1/2 showing mild positive associations with Object recognition, suggesting limited alignment between object-level cues and decision performance.
+Across both settings, 7B shows weaker cross-level correlations than 72B, with this weakness amplified in high-risk scenarios (e.g., Scene--Decision down to $r=-0.23$).
+Although 72B remains more balanced in high-risk scenarios, the overall correlations remain weak, suggesting that better upstream performance does not reliably transfer to decision-making.
+Overall, while scaling improves stability and reduces negative task interactions, it does not substantially strengthen cross-task coupling, suggesting that tighter perception--decision integration may require changes beyond model scale.